"I am vengeance. I am the night. I... am... BATMAN!"

 Adaptation Distillation: The episodic nature replicated the feel of the comics, and the various characters were streamlined into their most efficient archetype.

 Adaptational Heroism: In the comics, Hamilton Hill was a Corrupt Politician who was in the pocket of Rupert Throne.
-While initally against Batman here, this version of Hill is a good and honest person.
-The same goes for Harvey Bullock, who initally started a Dirty Cop and pawn of Hill before making a Heel Face Turn, is an honest cop from day one here.
+While initially against Batman here, this version of Hill is a good and honest person.
+The same goes for Harvey Bullock, who initally started a Dirty Cop and pawn of Hill before making a Heel-Face Turn, is an honest cop from day one here.

 Mr Freeze.
 His re-imagining from a one-note gimmick villain was so acclaimed that his new, tragic backstory was incorporated into the DCU canon — as well as a live-action film, and the video game.

-Catwoman, who just wants to protect the animals most of all.
+Catwoman, who seeks to protect endangered wildlife and really only wants her freedom.
 The first season showed her genuinely reforming, but by the second season she had fallen back into more criminal habits.
 A comment by Bruce in Batman Beyond indicates that she probably never got past this.

-Poison Ivy.
-Even Batman recognizes that all she wants is a quiet and peaceful life, the problems only arise because she wants them on her terms.
+Poison Ivy, by the end of the original series.
+Even Batman recognizes that all she wants is a quiet and peaceful life—the problems only arise because she wants them on her terms.

 Clayface, at least in his first few appearances.
 Most of his crimes revolve around him regaining his humanity and living a normal life.

-Anything But That!: As one YouTube clip shows, the Joker does pick his targets; "I'm crazy enough to go after Batman, but the IRS?
+Anything But That!: As "The Joker's Millions" shows, Joker does pick his targets: "I'm crazy enough to go after Batman, but the IRS?
 No, thank you!!"

 Arson, Murder, and Jaywalking: In "Girl's Night Out" The Penguin demands that someone get him chainsaws, dump trucks, hedgeclippers... and a bottle of aspirin.